sarikasurampudi/oml/oml-restapi-services/get-started-livelabs/get-started-livelabs.md

 ## Introduction

-This lab walks to the steps of provisioning an Oracle Autonomous Database, creating an OML-enabled user and signing into Oracle Machine Learning user interface..
+This lab walks to the steps of provisioning an Oracle Autonomous AI Database, creating an OML-enabled user and signing into Oracle Machine Learning user interface..

 Estimated Time: 15 minutes